AngelFireLA/MinHeroMultiplayer/README.md

 5. Toggle "Load Enemy" in the settings
 6. Done, their team is now imported

-## How to fight an imported team
+## How to fight an imported team (NOT PORTED YET)
 (0. Be sure to have followed the usage steps and have followed the import team steps)
 1. Go to the Lobby
 2. Talk to the NPC protecting the titan egg (the one higher).
+He's "MultiGuy".
 3. This will start the battle, enjoy ! (be sure to save before engaging in a battle as it's still experimental)

+## I WANNA HELP!!!!
+currently even I don't know what I'm doing.
+Join the Min Hero server https://discord.gg/ghCCAAb5Ed and DM me (square_nine) if you're interested (outlining what exactly you want to do).